BeycanPress/account-switcher/readme.txt

 ### How to use?

-First of all, you have to add the purchase code that Envato gave you to the license section to activate the plugin.

 It is very simple to use as you can see in the picture below.
 You just need to add a menu to the field you want to add with the ”#account-switcher” link.
 Account Switcher only works after login.
 In other words, if no login is logged, Account Switcher will be inactive.

 <img src="https://i.hizliresim.com/czssrcb.png" alt="Account Switcher for WordPress (Multiple accounts plugin) 1">